Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Numerical tests

 \section{Numerical tests}

 In this section, we present numerical experiments to verify the proposed framework.
 Two test cases are considered for the illustration of the framework.
 The first is the two-dimensional Taylor–Green vortex problem, which admits a smooth analytical solution and is used here to verify the order of convergence of the method.
 The second test case is the inviscid vortex roll-up problem \cite{Sanderse2013Energy-conservingEquations}, which is a more challenging benchmark that lacks viscosity-induced regularisation and serves to demonstrate the method’s performance in the limiting case.
 Together, these examples illustrate both the accuracy and robustness of the proposed approach.
+As noted in \Cref{rmk:under_int}, the choice between over- and under-integration affects the scheme's conservation properties.
+Since enstrophy conservation is not the primary concern in the convergence tests with the Taylor-Green vortex and under-integration represents the more critical scenario, we perform these tests using under-integration.
+For the second test case, however, enstrophy conservation is important, and we therefore employ over-integration.